Website security is a hot topic these days.

 Hackers know this.
-So they send bots out by the thousands to swarm websites in mass in the hopes of gaining access through a weak password or by overwhelming the web server with dirty traffic.
+So they send bots out by the thousands to swarm websites in mass to gain access through a weak password or by overwhelming the web server with dirty traffic.

 12) Whitelist specific IP addresses for SFTP/SSH Access

-Whitelisting an IP address is when you allow specific IP addresses to connect to your site.
+Whitelisting an IP address allows specific IP addresses to connect to your site.

 This will prevent any IP address, other than ones you have specifically pre-approved, from accessing your website’s files.